an urban cohousing development

 Mission

-Cohaus is a community of people designing and financing our own twenty-unit housing development in Grey Lynn, Auckland.
+Cohaus is a community of people living in a twenty-unit housing development in Grey Lynn, Auckland.
+We designed and financed the buildings ourselves.

-Our vision is to build affordable housing that uses smart design and innovative technology to create a community where it’s easy to live comfortably while minimising resource use.
+Our vision was to build affordable housing using smart design and innovative technology to create a community where it’s easy to live comfortably while minimising resource use.

 Latest news